 There are several situations in which a prenuptial agreement may be important to consider.
 If one or both of the spouses have children from a prior relationship, a prenuptial agreement can help to protect the children from the prior relationship in the event of the death of their parent.
-If an individual has children from a prior relationship upon entering into a marriage, it can be important to secure certain financial rights in order to protect them with the help of a qualified Virginia prenuptial attorney.
+If an individual has children from a prior relationship upon entering into a marriage, it can be important to secure certain financial rights in order to protect them with the help of a qualified NoVa prenuptial attorney.

 Contact a Virginia Prenuptial Agreement Attorney

 Proper execution and adherence to the formalities of creating a prenuptial agreement is imperative to ensure your agreement will be valid and legally binding.
 An experienced Virginia prenuptial agreement lawyer will ensure that all required formalities are fulfilled in the creation of your agreement, giving you peace of mind and ensuring that your rights are protected.
 Additionally, if you wish to challenge the enforcement of an existing agreement, a skilled attorney will provide you with a full case assessment to determine the strength of your case.

 If you wish to enforce an already-existing agreement, a Virginia attorney will work diligently to pursue the full enforcement of your agreement.
-Regardless of your needs, a family law lawyer in Virginia will advocate zealously on your behalf.
+Regardless of your needs, a family law lawyer in NoVa will advocate zealously on your behalf.